Does the Question Really Matter? Training-Free Data Selection for Vision-Language SFT: Abstract

 \section{Abstract}

 Visual instruction tuning is crucial for improving vision-language large models (VLLMs).
 However, many samples can be solved via linguistic patterns or common-sense shortcuts, without genuine cross-modal reasoning, limiting the effectiveness of multimodal learning.
 Prior data selection methods often rely on costly proxy model training and focus on difficulty or diversity, failing to capture a sample’s true contribution to vision-language joint reasoning.
 In this paper, we propose CVS, a training-free data selection method based on the insight that, for high-quality multimodal samples, introducing the question should substantially alter the model’s assessment of answer validity given an image.
 CVS leverages a frozen VLLM as an evaluator and measures the discrepancy in answer validity with and without conditioning on the question, enabling the identification of samples that require vision-language joint reasoning while filtering semantic-conflict noise.
 Experiments on Vision-Flan and The Cauldron show that CVS achieves solid performance across datasets.
 On Vision-Flan, CVS outperforms full-data training by 3.5\% and 4.8\% using only 10\% and 15\% of the data, respectively, and remains robust on the highly heterogeneous Cauldron dataset.
 Moreover, CVS reduces computational cost by 17.3\% and 44.4\% compared to COINCIDE and XMAS.
+The code will be made publicly available upon acceptance of the paper.